siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/110-2025-02-26-how-to-install-freebsd-on-a-virtual-machine-virtualboxvmware-on-freebsd-operating-system.md

 ---
-draft: true
+draft: false
-title:
+title: How to Install FreeBSD on a Virtual Machine (VirtualBox/VMware) on FreeBSD Operating System
-linkTitle:
+linkTitle: How to Install FreeBSD on a Virtual Machine (VirtualBox/VMware)
-translationKey:
+translationKey: how-to-install-freebsd-on-a-virtual-machine-virtualboxvmware-on-freebsd-operating-system
-description:
+description: A step-by-step guide to installing FreeBSD as a guest operating system inside VirtualBox or VMware Workstation/Fusion while running FreeBSD as your host system.
-slug:
+url: how-to-install-freebsd-on-a-virtual-machine-virtualboxvmware-on-freebsd-operating-system
-date:
+date: 2025-02-26
-weight: 0
+weight: 110
 keywords:
   - FreeBSD
 tags: